Craig Haubert, ESPN Staff Writer 5d

 Top defensive prospect: S Kentavion Anderson

-Clemson is coming off a College Football Playoff appearance, but the Tigers are still chasing the heights of their mid-2010s success under Dabo Swinney, and their 2025 class ranked just 37th in the country.
-Despite some on-field struggles, their 2026 group is looking more promising, especially after a red-hot March in which Swinney landed eight verbals, including five ESPN 300 commits.
+Clemson is coming off a College Football Playoff appearance, and while another appearance will have to wait, the Tigers are using recruiting to continue their chase of the heights of their mid-2010s success under Dabo Swinney.
+Despite some on-field struggles, their 2026 group is looking more promising, especially after a red-hot March in which Swinney landed eight verbals, including five SC Next 300 commits.

 Previous ranking: 17